Is it me or does World Book Day come round more than once a year?

 Finding the time

 Life is busy.
 I don’t really have much time (and crucially ability) to make three costumes.
-We try to find stuff at home than can be used and adapted, but that only gets us so far, so I end up having to spend money to complete costumes.
+We try to find stuff at home that can be used and adapted, but that only gets us so far, so I end up having to spend money to complete costumes.
 That’s another downside; there’s a lot of pressure on time poor parents to throw money at the whole thing.

-Also, let’s not forget, some children hate dressing up.
+Also some children hate dressing up.
 Maria was all set on being Delphie from one of the Darcey Bussell books and then panicked that “the boys would laugh at her for being in a ballerina dress.”
 I’ve talked her round.

 Other things to do on World Book Day